Eurostar avoids collapse and increases its offer in June - Aviation24.be

 The company suffers from being seen in the UK as a French public company, while it is often seen in France as a British company since it is based in London.
 It has failed to benefit from direct aid or loans guaranteed by the states.

 The agreement reached “secures the future of Eurostar amid the lifting of travel restrictions and the gradual resumption of activity,” the company said in a statement.
-“The support measures decided on today will enable it to meet short and medium term financial obligations“.
+“The support measures decided on today will enable it to meet short- and medium-term financial obligations“.

 It includes the contribution of 50 million pounds of equity by its shareholders, a loan of 150 million guaranteed by these same shareholders and 50 million of existing restructured credit facilities.